Frequently asked questions

-The Colorado Department of Transportation is launching an Interregional Express (IX) bus service to connect commuters along the I-25 Front Range and I-70 Mountain Corridors.
+The Colorado Department of Transportation’s Interregional Express (IX) bus service connects commuters along the I-25 Front Range and I-70 Mountain Corridors.
 By linking major local transit systems together, the Bustang service responds to demand from the traveling public to have a reliable transit alternative along the highest traveled corridors in the state.

 Bustang is managed by the Colorado Department of Transportation (CDOT), an agency of the State of Colorado.
-CDOT has contracted with Ace Express Coaches to operate bus service for all Bustang routes.
+CDOT has contracted with Ace Express Coaches to run Bustang’s North, South, and West Line service.
+Bustang Outrider is separately operated through contracts with Pueblo SRDA, Alpine Express, and SUCAP.
+Please contact the Outrider operators directly with questions about their operating policies.

 What amenities are provided on the Bustang buses?